fabiofranchino/fabiofranchino.com/content/blog/2017-01-29-hello-world.md

 First off, a confession.
 I've been always an internet lurker with some timid public contributions.

-Most of what I've learned over my career is thanks to the web, a place where, among other things, people use their personal time to organize and share pieces of knowledge, often for free.
+Most of what I've learned over my career is because the web, a place where, among other things, people use their personal time to organize and share pieces of knowledge, often for free.

 I've always felt a bit guilty.
 That particular feeling in the gut when you owe something to someone.

-To mitigate that feeling I did some attempts in the past, in the spirit of giving back, but nothing worth to mention.
+To mitigate that feeling, I did some attempts in the past, in the spirit of giving back, but nothing worth to mention.

 I've always told myself a lot of shit in order to keep the things as is.
 The most common?
 That it's too late to begin, that it's something I should have done years ago.